erik-ksth/trail-mate-landing/README.md

 ## Deployment

-TrailMate is already deployed and live on [Vercel](https://vercel.com).
-You can visit the site at [trytrailmate.vercel.app](https://trytrailmate.vercel.app).
+Trekteria is already deployed and live on [Vercel](https://vercel.com).
+You can visit the site at [www.trekeria.com](https://www.trekteria.com/).

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for details on customizing your deployment.